Zyano0x/Zyano0x/README.md

 <br />

 <!--Start Intro-->
-<p align="left">I am a Software Engineering student with a passion for Full Stack Development.
-I specialize in Spring Boot (Java), Javascript, Node.js, REST API, and C++.</p>
+<p align="left">Software Engineering and Full Stack Development enthusiast.
+Proficient in Spring Boot (Java), JS, Node.js, React</p>

-- ✨ Constantly learning and evolving.
+- 🚀 Eagerly embracing continuous learning and growth.
-- 🌱 Currently expanding my skills and knowledge base.
+- 🌿 Diving deeper into the tech landscape to broaden my expertise.
-- ❤ Contributing to Open Source projects.
+- 💻 Actively engaging with the Open Source community.
-- 🎨 I have a keen interest in UI/UX design and strive to create intuitive and visually appealing interfaces.
+- 🎨 Passionate about crafting user-centric and aesthetically pleasing UI/UX designs.
-- 📚 Outside of coding, I enjoy exploring literature and finding connections between technology and storytelling.
+- 📖 Avid reader exploring the synergy between technology and narrative.
-- 🌍 I'm fascinated by the intersection of technology and social impact, seeking opportunities to contribute to projects that make a difference in people's lives.
+- 🔗 Driven by the potential of technology to drive societal progress, I aim to contribute to meaningful projects with real-world impact.
 <!--End Intro-->

 <!--Profile Count Badge-->